 MBA is a management course that enhances managerial, communication and presentation skills of a person.
 MBA is more suitable for service and customer oriented industry.
 If someone wants to study the management prospects then MBA is a good option.

 The choice between M.Tech and MBA for further study totally depends on individual preference and strength of the person.
-If the student is of science background and wants to continue his/her career in technical, teaching or research, then M.Tech is the right choice for him.
+If the student is of science background and wants to continue his/her career in technical, teaching or research, then M.Tech is the right choice for him/ her.

 However, if somebody wants to study the management aspects, then MBA is the right choice.
 M.Tech is suitable for product based industry where technical skills are required.
 It is also suitable for teaching and research profession.

-If a student complete his/her M.Tech from an institute of international repute like IITs, DTU (formerly Delhi College of Engineering), NSIT, NITs, Jamia Milia Islamia, Jamia Hamdard, BITS etc then the person will get higher salary and position as compared to a fresher who has done B.Tech.
+If a student completes his/her M.Tech from an institute of international repute like IITs, DTU (formerly Delhi College of Engineering), NSIT, NITs, Jamia Milia Islamia, Jamia Hamdard, BITS etc then he/ she is likely to get higher salary and position as compared to a fresher who has completed B.Tech.
 Similarly, an MBA degree from IIMs, FMS, IIT, XLRI, DSM (DTU) will increase the salary of the person as compared to a fresh B.Tech.

 Other computer science courses offered by universities include B.Sc.
 (Computer Science), and Diploma in Computer Engineering/ Computer Science/Computer Applications.